jrosain/metarocq/DOC.md

 it is the [coq-8.20](https://github.com/MetaRocq/metarocq/tree/coq-8.20).
 You should use it both for usage of MetaRocq and development of MetaRocq.

-The [main](https://github.com/MetaRocq/metarocq/tree/main) branch is following Coq's master branch and gets regular updates from the the main development branch which follows the latest stable release of Coq.
+The [main](https://github.com/MetaRocq/metarocq/tree/main) branch is following Rocq's master branch and gets regular updates from the the main development branch which follows the latest stable release of Rocq.

 <!-- The branch ... -->
 <!-- gets backports from `coq-8.11` when possible.
 Both `coq-8.11` and `coq-8.10` have associated -->